HenriqueRadical/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 ## Scenario 2-1: Rafael wants to do one of his favorite workouts (EXAMPLE, POSSIBLY FINAL)

-## Scenario 3-1: António gets a new client, and creates them a new personal workout (EXAMPLE, PERCHANCE FINAL)
+## Scenario 3-1: António adds a new client in the app

-After the first day of training with his new client, António asks them if they have [an app] on their phone.
+After the first day of training with a new client, António asks them if they have [an app] on their phone.
 The client confirms they have it, and so he asks them to **add him as a dedicated personal trainer** on it.

 António starts by opening the app, and **selecting the "socials" option**.
 Upon opening it, besides the list of all his current clients, he selects the **option to check for "student" requests**, and notices his client already sent him a request.
 He selects the "green accept" option next to their name, and the app sends him back to the client list, with the newly added client on the top.

+By doing this, António hopes to be able to keep a recording of this particular clients **body stats**, alongside any defined **workout schedules** and have a **dedicated way to communicate** with them about fitness.

+## Scenario 3-2: António creates a new personal workout for a client

+After a day of training with one of his clients, they tell him that they are going on vacation for a couple of weeks and that they would like a recommendation for exercises to do at the end of an afternoon.

-He decides to immediately assign his new client a simple workout for the next couple of weeks, seeing as this client will be travelling for those weeks.
-By selecting the client in the list, he can **select the "organize workouts" option**, and after selecting Monday, Wednesday, and Friday, as the days for the workout, he is given the **option to either use one of his already made workouts, or create a brand new one**.
-Seeing as this client is much older than most, and their training is going to be different than usual, he **choose the option to "create a new workout" from scratch**.
+He decides to assign his client a simple workout for the next couple of weeks, starting by opening [the app] on his phone, going to the "socials" tab.
+By selecting the client in his list clients, he can **select the "organize workouts" option**, and after selecting Monday, Wednesday, and Friday, as the days for the workout, he is given the **option to either use one of his already made workouts, or create a brand new one**.
+Seeing as this client is much older than most, and their training is different than usual, he **chooses the option to "create a new workout" from scratch**.

 He selects exercises that he knows target mostly the legs and the core, as well as some specific cardio exercises, including the number of repetitions/duration of each exercise, and a small "interval of 1 minute" in between each exercise.
 He finishes by pressing "conclude workout".

-After arriving home, he remembers that his new client seemed pretty inexperient, so he decides to record a video of himself preforming the full workout, as a means of helping them.
+After arriving home, he remembers that the client was still pretty inexperient, so he decides to record a video of himself performing the full workout, as a means of helping them.
 After recording, he reopens the app, goes back to "socials", chooses his client, and by **selecting the "edit workout" option**, he uploads his recording and appends it to the workout.

-After 2 weeks, the client returns from their trip, and thanks him for the workout he sent, before returning to their training.
+After 2 weeks, the client returns from their trip, and thanks him for the workout he sent, before returning to their regular training.

 ---